wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.3.2beta =
+* **Bug fix.** Under some themes, several posts ended up having the same featured image as the main post (for instance, in widgets or in previous/next buttons).
+Featured images are now properly loaded, even when they are not loaded using the loop.
+* **Improvement.** Featured images are also visible when additional content is loaded using AJAX.

 = 1.3.1 =
 * **Bug fix.** The placeholder now includes some metainformation that was missing (width, height, and so on).
 This way, the image is no longer 1x1px